FunnelKit

 https://www.yourwoostore.com/checkout/?add-to-cart=728&quantity[710]=3&quantity[709]=4&quantity[708]=2

-How to test The WooCommerce direct checkout URL manually?
+How to test the WooCommerce direct checkout URL manually

-test WooCommerce direct checkout URL
+Test WooCommerce direct checkout URL with multiple products in cart

 Limitations of Creating WooCommerce Checkout URLs Manually